scionproto/scion/doc/dev/design/private-ISDs.rst

 Nested P-ISDs and Hierarchies
 -----------------------------
 P-ISDs can be nested or overlap arbitrarily.
-However, if an AS whishes to participate in multiple ASes, all ASes must have different identifiers.
+However, if an AS wishes to participate in multiple ASes, all ASes must have different identifiers.
 Also, every AS must specify a preference list for routing, if the source and destination AS have multiple P-ISDs in common, it must be clear from which